novicap/api-docs/source/includes/_dynamic_discounting_payment_instructions.md

 "https://api.novicap.com/v1/dynamic_discounting/payment_instructions"
 ```

-> The above command returns a JSON payload with the 200 OK status.

 This endpoint returns all the payments instructions with an array of invoices included with every instruction.

 ### HTTP Request